mat-sz/typesocket/README.md

 ## Events

-You can attach event listener to an instance of `TypeSocket` with `.on`:
+You can attach event listeners to an instance of `TypeSocket` with `.on`:

 ```ts
 socket.on('message', (message) => {